Siegfried Wagner (sculptor): Løveborg

-Sigfried and Olga Wagner lived with his foster parents in their Villa Ricca on Lottenborgvej in Kongens Lyngby from circa 1900 and purchased the house in 1910.
+Sigfried and Olga Wagner lived with his foster parents in their Villa Ricca on Lottenborgvej in Kongens Lyngby from circa 1900.
+They purchased the house in 1910.
 The house was built in 1898 to a design by Carl Brummer but later adapted and richly decorated by the two artists.
 It was after their acquisition known as Løveborg.

 Legacy

 Wagner's most well-known work is the Lur Blowers on the City Hall Square in Copenhagen.
-He has also created the Swan Fountain in Varde and a bronze cast of his 1914 bust of Tyge Brahe was installed at the Round Tower in Cpåenhagen in 1932.
+He has also created the Swan Fountain in Varde and a bronze cast of his 1914 bust of Tyge Brahe was installed at the Round Tower in Copenhagen in 1932.

 His works for Bing & Grøndahl include the Fleurs de Lotus and Polichinelle vases, both of which were created for the 1900 Exposition Universelle in Paris and later gifted to Copenhagen City Hall where they are now on display in the Banquet Hall.

 In 2006, Vejen Art Museum exhibited works by Olga and Siegfried Wagner, including sculptures, furniture, ceramics, silver and artefacts in wood.